TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_boot.md

             make -s BOARD=@VAR_BOARD_NAME_LOWER all FALCON_MODE=1
 \endcond
 \cond SOC_AM62X
-    - Incase of AM62X-SK-LP board, use `am62x-sk-lp` as the BOARD in make command
+    - In case of AM62X-SK-LP board, use `am62x-sk-lp` as the BOARD in make command
-    - Incase of AM62X-SIP-SK board, use `am62x-sip-sk` as the BOARD in make command
+    - In case of AM62X-SIP-SK board, use `am62x-sip-sk` as the BOARD in make command
 \endcond

 - The Linux appimage wil be generated at {SDK_INSTALL_PATH}/tools/boot/linuxAppimageGen/board/@VAR_BOARD_NAME_LOWER after running the makefile